joeybaker/react-element-query/README.md

 # react-element-query [![NPM version][npm-image]][npm-url] [![Dependency Status][daviddm-url]][daviddm-image] [![Build Status][travis-image]][travis-url]

-Once you start thinking in elements, media queries, which are reliant on the size of the whole screen don't work well.
-Elements are frequently not the full screen-width.
-Element queries solve this, but CSS [won't have element queries for a while](http://discourse.specifiction.org/t/element-queries/26).
+Once you start thinking in components, media queries, which are reliant on the size of the whole screen, don't work well because components are frequently not the full screen-width.

-[eq.js](https://github.com/snugug/eq.js) does a good job, but it doesn't play nicely with React and react provides some nice performance and API benefits.
+Element queries solve this, but CSS [won't have element queries for a while](http://discourse.specifiction.org/t/element-queries/26). [eq.js](https://github.com/snugug/eq.js) does a good job, but it doesn't play nicely with React.
+Besides which, using the React render pipeline has some nice performance and API benefits.

-This is performant, and works on both the server and the client.
+This component is performant, and works on both the server and the client.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->